Aura vs Identity Guard 2025: Honest Comparison Reveals Shocking Results

 As you might expect I don’t have anything to mention about Identity Guard specifically either, since they are exactly the same in both breadth and performance.
 Aura just gives you more in every plan.

-Threat Resolution & Customer Services
+Fraud Resolution Services

 Winner – AURA